diegowrhasta/serilog-to-elk/README.md

 different **indexes** in Elasticsearch.

-There's definitely a lot of things to take into consideration, since this is also part of **_Data Science_**, the idea of indexes being buckets of data that is grouped by specific criteria, and that they all have different types of fields, luckily the tools we used are intelligent enough to map things automatically and alleviate most of the grunt work for us.
+There's definitely a lot of things to take into consideration, since this is also part of **_Data Science_**, the idea of indexes being buckets of data that are grouped by specific criteria, and that they all have different types of fields.
+Luckily the tools we used are intelligent enough to map things automatically and alleviate most of the grunt work for us.
 But in case there's a bad mapping, we have the choice to jump in and make the configuration manually.
 Still, we have to be aware